 Here, the aim is to minimize external influences.
 This is when we keep an eye on the population and basically decide to do nothing and let the population take its own course until we decide to intervene.

 This can be seen, for example, in national parks in the USA, where the management is more focused on humans than on animals.
 According to this, management may be directed towards the control of population numbers, or the control damaging impacts (of, for example, pest species, or minimizing game damage to agriculture, forests, conservation habitats), the exploitation of a sustainable resource (like meat) or the conservation of endangered (sub)species.

 The main method for achieving our goals is hunting and that is why hunting is so crucial in wildlife management.
 If you take away hunting, serious problems will arise.
-Leaving a piece of land unmanaged will result in uncontrolled populations and damage to habitats.
+Leaving a piece of land unmanaged will result in uncontrolled populations and damage to the landscape.

 As humans we have always intervened and used whatever nature had to offer and just removing what we have done for centuries will not help.
 On the contrary, if we leave a vulnerable population unmanaged, for example, it will decline and might get so small that the species can eventually face extinction, no matter what we do to save it.